tkillamsk/Obsidian-ocr/README.md

 # Description
-Simple script to OCR text on pics and put it to .md file in Obsidian vault.
+Simple script to OCR(using [Apple OCR](https://github.com/louisbrulenaudet/apple-ocr)) text on pics and put it to .md file in Obsidian vault.
 Supports russian hand written text.

 After script processed all files it will ask to delete these files.